fcarriedo/serve/README.md

   * `port` := `8080`
   * `dir` := `.`

-If you want a different configuration, just specify the desired values:
+If you want a different configuration, just specify (any of) the desired
+values:

 ```
   $ serve -dir ~/my/files/dir -p 80